secmancer/sec-notes-repo/Hack The Box/HTB Academy/Skill Paths/Information Security Foundations/Introduction to Windows Command Line/Finish Strong/Beyond This Module.md

+### Introduction
 - As a junior penetration tester or sysadmin, one could expect the tasks in this module to be everyday tasks for you to take action on.
 Sometimes under direct guidance and supervision, sometimes not.
-A deep understanding of Windows, its CLI, and what we can glean from it (access and enumeration-wise) is essential to fulfilling the role's duties.
+- A deep understanding of Windows, its CLI, and what we can glean from it (access and enumeration-wise) is essential to fulfilling the role's duties.
 By the end of the skills assessment, we should feel comfortable accessing and operating in a windows environment without access to a GUI.
 Using CLI to take care of administrative tasks can increase our workflow and allow us to spend more time working on the things that require more attention.
-What can we do next to continue our learning journey in the wide world of Windows?
+- What can we do next to continue our learning journey in the wide world of Windows?

 ### What's Next?